TengMCing/PhD/Thesis/03-chap3.pdf.md

 ::: {.content-visible when-format="html"}

-::: {#tbl-mvi .cell tbl-cap='Degree of model violations or the strength of the visual signals according to the Model Violation Index (MVI).
+::: {#tbl-mvi .cell tbl-cap='Degree of model violations or the strength of the visual signals according to the Model Violations Index (MVI).
 The constant $C$ is set to be 10.'}
 ::: {.cell-output-display}